The derivative market is started as a tool for hedging instrument, later used for arbitrating, speculation, and scalping.

 Option Price Depends upon 6 Factors.

-- Time left for expiring: – Whenever time left for expiry says an increase in the time left for expiry will result in an increase in call premium increase as well as an increase in put premium.
+Time left for expiring: – Whenever time left for expiry says an increase in the time left for expiry will result in an increase in call premium increase as well as an increase input premium.
 Whenever time left for expiry is lower call premium is lower as well as put premium is lower.
-The longer the time to expiration more valuable will be the option.
-The option expiring 3 months from now will be more valuable than 1 month.
-If more time left for expiration that is the better chance for the stock to move in the money and stay there by expiration.
+The longer the time to expiration, the more valuable will be the option.
+The option expiring three months from now will be more valuable than one month if more time left for expiration, that is the better chance for the stock to move in the money and stay there by expiration.

 Single leg Option Strategies:

-Short Put or Sell Put: whenever you’re a writer time left for expiry should less and expect volatility come down.
-You can sell a call when you’re in Bullish or when you expect the market to goes up but above the strike price and Implied Volatility should be higher to sell an expensive put and use always lesser time for expiration so that the advantage time decay comes to the writer.
+Short Put or Sell Put: whenever you’re a writer, time left for expiry should less and expect volatility come down.
+You can sell a call when you’re in Bullish or when you expect the market to goes up but above the strike price and Implied Volatility should be higher to sell an expensive put and always use the lesser time for expiration so that the advantage time decay comes to the writer.
 Maximum gain is Premium received.